 CHOC Children’s does not require approval from a patient’s healthcare provider to offer care at the Julia and George Argyros Emergency Department.
 However, families should consult with their insurance provider for more specific information regarding coverage specifics.

-CHOC’s ED is designed for fast triage, quick diagnosis and speedy treatment to streamline each visit, but it is difficult to estimate how long a visit will take.
+The Emergency Departmet at CHOC Children's is designed for fast triage, quick diagnosis and speedy treatment to streamline each visit, but it is difficult to estimate how long a visit will take.
 Many things factor into the length of a visit, including the type and severity of the child’s ailment, as well as the other patients visiting the ED that day.
 Patients are generally seen in the order of their arrival, but children with serious illnesses or injuries may be seen first.
 In this case, you might notice patients who arrived after you being called ahead of you.
 Also, the ED physician who is treating your patient might be interrupted to respond to a sudden, critical emergency.
 Please remain patient and calm during your visit.
 Know that the comfort of you and the child are a top concern for all ED staff, and they are working hard to provide quality, efficient care to all patients they are privileged to serve.